 While many of Sean’s matters are not public, some of his recent representations include:

 Prior to joining Cahill, Sean served for eight years as an Assistant U.S. Attorney in the Eastern District of Virginia and the District of Columbia.
 He led complex prosecutions of domestic and international criminal activity involving a wide array of offenses, including money laundering, wire fraud, obstruction of justice, homicide and conspiracy.
 He first-chaired over 40 trials and conducted over 100 grand jury investigations.
 For his skill in the courtroom handling a multi-month trial centered on the murder of a government witness, Sean received the John Marshall Award – Outstanding Legal Achievement for Trial of Litigation, the highest award given to DOJ attorneys.
 He also received four Special Achievement Awards.

 Sean graduated magna cum laude from the College of William & Mary and with distinction from Stanford Law School, where he served as editor of the Stanford Law Review and the Stanford Journal of International Law.
 He clerked for the Honorable J. Frederick Motz of the U.S. District Court for the District of Maryland.
-He is a member of the bars of D.C. and Virginia.
+He is a member of the bars of D.C., New York, and Virginia.